 Learning the sacred art of chess

-This club is to expose high school aged girls to awareness of who they are and who they can become, as they prepare for the bigger role they will have in society.
+This clubs purpose is to expose high school aged girls to awareness of who they are and who they can be, as they prepare for the bigger role they will have in society.

 This club is to serve the Chico High student athletes and impact players and coaches lives through their faith.